witchfindertr/Simple-Logger/README.md

 * Recover the keystrokes via email.

 ## How do I recover the keystrokes via email?
-* Allow your email account to access "less secure apps" in other words allow it to send emails using an SMTP library - https://www.google.com/settings/security/lesssecureapps (if you are using a gmail account)
+* If you are using gmail allow your account to access "less secure apps" in other words allow emails to be sent using an SMTP library - https://www.google.com/settings/security/lesssecureapps
+* Change the value of "service" to the SMTP server associated with your email address in App.config
-* Open App.config and change the value of "email" to your email address and the value of "password" to your email password
+* Change the value of "email" to your email address and the value of "password" to your email password in App.config

 ## How do I use Simple Logger?
 * Open the project solution in Visual Studio 2017